SadafAsad/MovieApp/README.md

 Dive into the realm of trending, upcoming, and top-rated movies.
 Explore a treasure trove of information, from cast members to similar movie recommendations, all in one place.

-Want to know more about your favorite actors?
-Delve into their profiles and filmography.

 With MovieApp, you can create a personalized movie experience.
 Keep track of the movies you've watched, those on your watchlist, and your all-time favorites.

 Unite with fellow movie enthusiasts by following them and exploring their curated movie lists.